-Our results also suggest that the pandemic might have aggravated pre-existing inequalities and pressures based on identities such as gender, ethnicity, social class, caring responsibilities and type of contract.
-It was notable that whilst women ECAs in general perceived greater challenges with workload, wellbeing and career development during the pandemic, those with caring responsibilities tended to perceive even greater challenges due to balancing family responsibilities, and felt that this had an overall adverse effect on their career progression.
-Additionally, ethnic minority seem to perceive a greater impact of women ECAs intersecting gender and ethnic inequalities on their career life cycle.
+"The pandemic exacerbated existing inequalities based on identities such as gender, ethnicity, social class, caring responsibilities, type of contract" perceive even greater challenges due to balancing family responsibilities, and felt that this had an overall adverse effect on their career progression.
+Additionally, ethnic minority women ECAs seem to perceive a greater impact of intersecting gender and ethnic inequalities on their career life cycle.
 In addition, the precarious nature of academic careers in times of uncertainty is also perceived to play a greater role in adversely impacting ECA's career pathways; especially for those on fixed term contracts and/or depending on one's visa status.
 Overall, ECAs' lived experiences during the pandemic emphasize the need for sustained institutional practices that provide more proactive, regular and tailored support, while paying greater attention to individual circumstances.

-Reflections by the business school leaders highlight the challenges in supporting ECAs during a disruptive period characterized by increasing uncertainty, limited resources and rising expectations.
+Reflections by the business school leaders highlight the challenges in supporting ECAs during a disruptive period were characterized by increasing uncertainty, limited resources and rising expectations.
 While a range of support measures and initiatives are provided, these are often individually driven and/or based on existing practices.
-This emphasizes the importance of standardizing and mainstreaming existing good practice in order to ensure equitable access and that all ECAs adequately supported.
-Existing perceptions discourses regarding career progression that sometimes seem to create tensions between individual achievement and collegiality, contradict changing ECA attitudes to work-life balance.
+This emphasizes the importance of standardizing and mainstreaming existing good practice in order to ensure equitable access and that all ECAs feel adequately supported.
+Existing perceptions and discourses regarding career progression that sometimes seem to create tensions between individual achievement and collegiality, contradict changing ECA attitudes to worklife balance.
 This would imply that individual level initiatives, such as mentoring and training, while crucial for ECAs' career development, need to be implemented together with broader structural initiatives aimed at changing organizational culture, practice and policies, in order to create a more inclusive and supportive academic environment.